Hello love Muffins…

 If I eat a lot of sugar for breakfast, I crash hard a few hours later at work.

 These muffins are a different story.
-I have been experimenting with Xylitol and managed to get the sugar content down to only 5g!
-Xylitol is a naturally-occuring sugar substitute derived from berries, mushrooms, and other fruits.
+I have been experimenting with xylitol and managed to get the sugar content down to only 5g!
+Xylitol is a naturally-occurring sugar substitute derived from berries, mushrooms, and other fruits.

 Xylitol can be hard to find – I stumbled upon it by accident while checking out a new (to me) natural foods store.
 I recommend ordering it online if you can’t find it at a local store.
-It’s well-worth the shipping/extra effort because this stuff has no sugar in it AND is doesn’t have that fake taste so many other sugar replacers have.*
+It’s well-worth the shipping/extra effort because it doesn’t have that fake taste so many other sugar replacers have.

-*It also means they aren’t super sweet.
-If you like a sugary breakfast muffin, try adding a few dates to the mix for a natural sweetener.
+While there is some sweetener, these muffins aren’t super sweet.
+If you like a sugary breakfast muffin, try adding a few dates to the mix.